Skip to main content

-A GPS vehicle tracking system has become an essential feature for company vehicles.
 Fortunately, today’s tracking technologies are affordable and easy to install, making it easier for small businesses to implement a tracking system.
-Here are some benefits GPS tracking offers:
+Additionally, this list above leaves out one important detail: tracking technologies reduce auto insurance premiums.

 Some insurers may even pay you to implement GPS tracking technology for your fleet.
-To gain context and learn why insurers care about GPS tracking, consider these five reasons GPS tracking lowers commercial auto insurance rates:
+To gain context and learn why insurers care about GPS tracking, consider these four reasons GPS tracking lowers commercial auto insurance rates:

 Drivers who know they’re being monitored by GPS tracking devices are safer drivers.
 Telematics data from your fleet vehicles on speeding, rapid acceleration, harsh braking, and sharp cornering are transmitted back to insurers.
 You can then use this data to coach your drivers on safer driving behaviors.
 This reduces insurance costs while at the same time reducing fuel costs.
 According to Forbes, drivers insured through GPS vehicle tracking get into fewer accidents—a 20 percent reduction by some calculations.